arangodb/python-arango/README.md

 conn.is_edge        # equivalent to conn.db("_system").is_system
 conn.is_volatile    # equivalent to conn.db("_system").is_system

-# Get information on a specific database
+# Retrieve information on a specific database
 conn.db("db01").name
 conn.db("db01").collections
 conn.db("db02").id